Deviant Websites

 Shoplifting Blog

-According to the Facts About Shoplifting link on the (semi-literate) Shoplifters Alternative website, one out of every 11 people in the United States is a shoplifter.
+According to the Facts About Shoplifting link formerly on the (semi-literate) Shoplifters Alternative website, one out of every 11 people in the United States is a shoplifter.

 How denunciatory the other ten people would be is harder to establish.
 Ethnic/cultural origin and family background would play a part.
 Probably one or two would regard it as relatively harmless and understandable (given the way goods are displayed in shops where staff congregate talking around a till), while one or two would regard it as more outrageous than sexual harassment, or religious or racial intolerance.